ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 ```

 Any function that takes a phone number represented as a string must first validate that number.
-Here's one of the worst approaches imaginable:
+Here's a common but awkward approach:

 ```python
 # phone_number_functions.py